ECP-WarpX/WarpX/Docs/source/install/hpc/quartz.rst

 .. literalinclude:: ../../../../Tools/machines/quartz-llnl/quartz_warpx.profile.example
    :language: bash
+   :caption: You can copy this file from ``Tools/machines/quartz-llnl/quartz_warpx.profile.example``.

 We recommend to store the above lines in a file, such as ``$HOME/quartz_warpx.profile``, and load it into your shell after a login: